 Since 1992, the Delaware Center for the Contemporary Arts has implemented its Contemporary Connections interdisciplinary arts program in Delaware public schools as a vehicle to expose students to the connections between art and other core subjects such as math, science, and the humanities.

-The DCCA is now accepting applications from schools for the Spring 2016 semester For more information about Contemporary Connections or to inquire about participating in the program for the upcoming school year, find information at the links below or contact Sarah Ware, Curator of Education.
+The DCCA is now accepting applications from schools for the Spring 2016 semester For more information about Contemporary Connections or to inquire about participating in the program for the upcoming school year, find information at the links below or contact Jennifer Polillo, Curator of Education.

 Contemporary Connections: 2014 - 2015 School Year